OmarCastro/its-i18n/README.md

 ### Examples

-You can see the examples [on the github page](https://omarcastro.github.io/its-i18n/#examples) and interact with them
+You can see the examples [on the github page](https://omarcastro.github.io/its-i18n/#examples) and interact with them.

 ### Contributing